taxdiv

-Traditional diversity indices such as Shannon and Simpson treat all species as equally distinct.
-However, a community of 10 species from 10 different families is taxonomically more diverse than 10 species from the same genus. taxdiv accounts for this taxonomic structure using two complementary frameworks:
+Traditional indices such as Shannon and Simpson treat every species as equally distinct.
+But 10 species from 10 different families are taxonomically more diverse than 10 species from a single genus. taxdiv captures this by folding the taxonomic hierarchy into the calculation — through two complementary frameworks (Clarke & Warwick distinctness and Ozkan pTO based on Deng entropy) — and ships everything from raw Excel data to finished figures.

 # install.packages("devtools")